nicolewhite/algebra.js/index.md

 #### <a name="equations-linear-multiple-variables"></a> Linear Equations with Multiple Variable

-If a linear equation contains more than one variable, solving for a variable will return an expression.
+If a linear equation has more than one variable, solving for a variable will return an expression.

 ```js
 var expr1 = new Expression("x");